danishprakash/ejs-exercises/README.md

-# ydkjs-exercises
+# ejs-exercises
-Solutions to the book series YDKJS.
+Solutions to the book EJS.